How are HIV and AIDS related to cancer?

 Pre-cancerous cervical changes and invasive cervical cancer

 Cervical cancer is a cancer of the cervix, the lower part of the uterus (womb).
-Like Kaposi sarcoma, cervical cancer is strongly linked to a viral infection.
+Like Kaposi sarcoma, cervical cancer is strongly linked to infection with a virus.
 In this case, the virus is the human papilloma virus (HPV).
-HPV can be spread from person to person through sexual contact.
+HPV can be spread from person to person through skin-to-skin contact, including through sex.

 HIV-infected women are at high risk for getting cervical intraepithelial neoplasia (CIN).
 CIN is the growth of abnormal, pre-cancerous cells in the cervix.
 Over time, CIN can progress to invasive cervical cancer, in which the cancer cells grow into deeper layers of the cervix.